smnbbrv/ngx-grpc/README.md

 Then, in separate terminal sessions run

-- `npm run examples:basic` - this starts the example Angular app
+- `npm run examples:basic` starts the basic example Angular app with standard client
+- `npm run examples:worker` starts the example Angular app which uses worker client
-- `npm run examples:backend` - this starts the backend and envoy proxy using docker-compose
+- `npm run examples:backend` starts the backend and envoy proxy using docker-compose

-Wait until they both start and open your browser at [http://localhost:4200/](http://localhost:4200/).
+Run one of the applications and the backend and open your browser at [http://localhost:4200/](http://localhost:4200/).

 The source code for the examples could be found at [examples](examples) directory.